Skip to main content

 Registered nurses (RNs) assist physicians and provide care and necessary treatments to patients with medical conditions or illnesses.
 Registered nurses can assist in a variety of specialties, industries, and settings, so their job duties may vary depending on where they work.
 Common responsibilities for Registered nurses include monitoring patients' recovery and progress after treatments, administering medication, and educating patients and their family members on treatment plans and illness prevention.

-Location-Based Nursing Careers
+Location-Based Types of Nursing Careers

 Location-based nursing careers focus on the specific location a nurse prefers to work in.
 Some of these roles take place specifically in a hospital or emergency room setting, while others involve traveling and providing care to patients in different areas.
 Common location-based nursing careers include: